GREER-J/Robocore/ReadMe.md

 # Robocore
-A standard framework to make common robotics task easier.
+A standard framework to make common robotics tasks easier.

 ## Use cases:
 ### Initial design with Robocore